nyitrai87/readme-generator/output/README.md

   - [Questions](#questions)

   ## Installation
-  N/A
+  You need to install Nodejs first, then npm i.

   ## Usage
-  N/A
+  node index.js

   ## License
-  This project is covered under the MIT license.
+  This project is covered under the GNU license.

   ## Contributing
-  N/A
+  n/a

   ## Tests
-  N/A
+  n/a

   ## Questions
-  If you have any further question, please feel free to contact me by email: [test](mailto:test)
+  If you have any further question, please feel free to contact me by email: [adam.nyitrai87@gmail.com](mailto:adam.nyitrai87@gmail.com)

   If you would like to check my other projects, please visit my GitHub profile: [https://github.com/nyitrai87](https://github.com/nyitrai87).